IBM/dstc-noesis/docs/public/_sources/faq.rst.txt

 4. **How are we evaluated**?

-    For each test instance, we expect you to return a set of 10 choices (candidate ids) from the set candidates and a probability distribution over those 10 choices.
-For the competition metric we will consider the choices that cover 90% of the distribution, and compute an F-score as the harmonic mean of precision and recall.
+    For each test instance, we expect you to return a set of 100 choices (candidate ids) from the set candidates and a probability distribution over those 100 choices.
+For more details please check the `evaluations` section.

 4. **What do you mean by end-to-end models**?